steadylearner/Python-Blog/posts/Docker/How to use Docker commands.md

 ## 1. Confirm installation with Nginx

 I hope you could install Docker.
-Before we learn how each Docker command work, we will use these commands to verify it can show you some results in your machine or not.
+Before we learn how each Docker command work, we will use these to verify it can show you some results in your machine or not.

-Use these commands in your CLI.
+Use them in your CLI.

 ```console
 $docker search nginx